-The Trust maintained an average net cash balance of 20% over the second half of 2020.
+The Trust maintained an average net cash balance of less than 10% of NTA over the period.
 The cash has been fully allocated and is expected to be called in the near term.
-AIQ has recently been busy from an investment perspective, noting the following activities during the year:
+AIQ has been busy from an investment perspective, noting the following activities during the period: